jamulussoftware/jamuluswebsite/README.md

 ### Adding a new language

 If you want to add a new language, you must follow the instructions on the polyglot site and add the folders/files.
+- Make sure to add your language to the \_config.yml file (in the languages array.)
-At least the footer, the main includes in the wiki (see \_includes/), navigation (see the \_data/ folder) and the Homepage (see the index.html file in the root of this repo) must be translated.
+- At least, the main includes for the wiki (see \_includes/wiki/) have to be translated.
+- The navigation and general site wide strings (see the \_data/ folder) and the homepage (see the index.html file in the root of this repo) should be translated.

 Have a look at the README.md files in these folders.
-Also make sure to add your language to the \_config.yml file (in the languages array.)

 ## Contribute to the design/site structure

-Since this page uses jekyll, please have a look at the [jekyll documentation](https://jekyllrb.com/docs/).
+Since this page uses Jekyll, please have a look at the [jekyll documentation](https://jekyllrb.com/docs/).
 This project uses the fox css framework.
 See the [FOX-CSS documentation](http://www.fox-css.com/documents/).
 CSS files can be found in the assets/css folder.
 The \_layouts folder holds the main layouts for the page.